andrewBatutin/andrewBatutin.github.io/_drafts/prob_est/prob_est.md

 m = (b + 4n + w)/6
 ```

 Why do we have the factor of 4 for nominal effort?
 Because it's the most realistic one.
 And we want to emphasize it most.
-Why 4 but not 5 or 3 - because [Rocket Science](https://stackoverflow.com/a/22241069).
+Why 4 but not 5 or 3 - because of [Rocket Science](https://stackoverflow.com/a/22241069).

-Basically, it's just a fancy way to get average effort value prioritizing nominal estimate above others.
+It's just a fancy way to get average effort value prioritizing nominal estimate above others.
 For total project mean we just sum up work item's mean values.

 And we get: